eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 - The application meets the OWASP MASVS industry standard.
 Please refer to the following links for further information on the controls you must implement to ensure maximum compliance:
     - [OWASP MASVS](https://mas.owasp.org/MASVS/)
 - Issuers and verifiers are trusted on two independent layers: an access certificate proves who they are, and a registration certificate establishes what they are registered to do.
-Issuance requires both — a provider that cannot be authenticated, or that is not registered for the document it offers, is refused and nothing is stored.
-On presentation the registration is shown to the user and a request beyond its scope requires explicit acknowledgement before sharing.
-See [wiki/GO_LIVE.md](wiki/GO_LIVE.md#registration-certificates-the-second-trust-layer) for the production requirements this places on your backends.
+The first is always enforced.
+The second is governed by **Check Registration Certificates** in the app's Settings, which ships **off** — turn it on and issuance then requires both layers (a provider that cannot be authenticated, or that is not registered for the document it offers, is refused and nothing is stored), while on presentation the registration is shown to the user and a request beyond its scope requires explicit acknowledgement before sharing.
+A production deployment is expected to turn it on; see [wiki/GO_LIVE.md](wiki/GO_LIVE.md#registration-certificates-the-second-trust-layer) for the requirements that places on your backends.

 Do not treat `devRelease` or `demoRelease` as production-ready artifacts.
 They use demo services, demo/development trust anchors, and reference-implementation defaults that an implementer must